 One of the ESRs will develop advanced wideband digital-intensive transmitter architectures by investigating and applying time-domain signal representation/processing techniques.
 The second ESR will investigate suitable switch-mode power amplifier topologies and circuit techniques in tight collaboration with the ESR working on transmitter architecture development and a third ESR (recruited through a separate call) investigating suitable digital pre-distortion technologies.

 The Electronic Circuit Design (ECD) unit of the Department of Electronics and Nanoengineering at the School of Electrical Engineering, Aalto University, Finland, is recognized as one of the best in Europe.
 Close to thirty years of our research in the area of RF, analog, and digital integrated circuits have produced outstanding outcomes, and we have a strong network of collaborators and funding sources in both industry and academia.
 The ECD group has three professors (Jussi Ryynänen, Kari Halonen, and Martin Andraud), three senior researchers, and about 20 doctoral candidates and research assistants working with state-of-the-art research facilities.
 Researchers of the unit have received several awards in highly recognized international conferences, and we publish around 10-20 papers annually.

-Your major responsibility as an ESR is to carry out high-quality scientific research, and to disseminate the research results in leading scientific journals and conferences.
-This includes developing scientific concepts, demonstration of the concepts through design and characterization of integrated circuit prototypes, and communicating the research results both verbally and in writing.
-As a researcher, you will be registered as a Ph.D. candidate at Aalto University.
+Your major responsibility as an ESR (Early Stage Researcher) is to carry out high-quality scientific research, and to disseminate the research results in leading scientific journals and conferences.
+This includes developing scientific concepts, demonstration of the concepts through design and measurement of integrated circuit prototypes in advanced technology nodes, and communicating the research results both verbally and in writing.
+As a researcher, you will be registered as a PhD candidate at Aalto University.

 Project and employment details